icopy-site/awesome/docs/awesome/vim-galore.md

 Unmap it again by using `:nunmap <space>`.

-For a few more but rather uncommon modes (https://github.com/mhinz/vim-galore/blob/master/or combinations of them), see `:h map-modes`.
+For a few more but rather uncommon modes (or combinations of them), see `:h map-modes`.

 So far, so good.
 There's only one problem that can be pretty confusing to